 Business 165 3 Cr.

 Introduction to Word (3 Lec.)

 Processing

-Prerequisite: Business 172 or one year of high school typing.
-Provides an overall picture of word processing and its effect on traditional office operations.
+Prerequisite: Business 174 or concurrent enrollment in Bus 174.

+Provides an overall picture of word

+tional office operations.
 A study of word processing terminology and word processing centers which combine up-to-date equipment with streamlined paper handling procedures.
 Training in the transcription and distribution of business communications.
 Reinforcement of English skills and English mechanics.

 Business 166 4 Cr.

 Intermediate (3 Lec., 2 Lab.)

 Shorthand